-DHS EHS-CCP and the child care service providers offer various training opportunities throughout the program year using a variety of training methods and consultants including: online modules, webinars, scheduled trainings, conferences, and events.
-Training delivery methods primarily were virtual the past program year and continue to be so.
-Transitioning to inperson trainings will be assessed in August for the 2022-2023 program year.
+DHS EHS-CCP and the child care service providers offer various training opportunities throughout the program year using a variety of training methods and consultants including online modules, webinars, scheduled trainings, conferences, and events.
+Training delivery methods primarily were virtual the past program year as in person trainings were slowly reintroduced.
+Inperson trainings will be re-assessed in August for the 2023-2024 program year.
 All decisions will be based on the local guidance of Metro Health, City leaders and CDC.
-Topics and number of participants may vary based on identified program and/or individual needs and all topics fall within the five areas of focus.
+Topics and number of participants may vary based program and/or individual needs and all topics fall within the five areas of focus.

 The program has professional networks and services to assist staff in continuing their education goals including completion of additional coursework, obtaining a degree, or becoming credentialed.
-These professional educational opportunities are designed to build staff capacity and to meet the requirements of the Head Start Act, the Head Start Performance Standards, DHSEHS-CCP policies and furthering staff's education.
+These professional educational opportunities are designed to build staff capacity and to meet the requirements of the Head Start Act, the Head Start Performance Standards, DHSEHS-

+CCP policies and furthering staff's education.